airspeed-velocity/asv/docs/source/dev.rst

     - ``benchmarks``: A dictionary of benchmarks.
 At the moment, this is identical to the content in ``$results_dir/benchmarks.json``.

+    - ``revision_to_hash``: A dictionary mapping revision number to commit hash.
+This allows to show commits tooltip in graph and commits involved in a regression.

-    - ``date_to_hash``: A dictionary mapping Javascript date stamps to commit hashes.
+    - ``revision_to_date``: A dictionary mapping Javascript date stamps to revisions (including tags).
 This allows the x-scale of a plot to be scaled by date.

     - ``machines``: Describes the machines used for testing.